garyyjn/ECGSEG/README.md

 Here, we use a repeated feature extraction model in conjunction with a sequencial inference model.

+The kinitic action identification dataset had each video segmented into five pieces to simulate preforming sequencial video classification.

 Still, optimization is slow and difficult without an imagenet-equivolent transfer base.

 #### to use, download ucf kinitics data into its data directory, then run data utils to generate pytorch dataset